MICA-MNI/ENIGMA/docs/pages/15.funding/index.rst

 .. _funding:

-.. title:: Thank you to our funders! 💙
+.. title:: Thank you to our funders and collaborators! 💙

 Acknowledgements
 ======================================